 Is Always On as good as Three's unlimited data?

-✔ Unlimited data on Three has fewer restrictions
+✔ Unlimited data on Three is less restricted

-If you look at Three's terms and conditions for their unlimited data plans here, you'll see there is in theory a limit of 1000GB data per month before they'd get suspicious you were using your plan not just for personal use.
+Looking at Three’s terms and conditions on their unlimited data plans you can see that they will monitor your data per month just in case you’re not using your plan for personal use.